kidozh/keras_detect_tool_wear/README.md

 # recent achivement
 By using wavelet transformation, loss (MSE) has been down to 9.0.

+According to [PHM Error method](https://www.phmsociety.org/competition/phm/10/scoring), our CNN model's error is 393, way more better than [the best score(5500)](https://www.phmsociety.org/competition/phm/10/leaderboard) at 2010 leaderboard.

 # visualization

 Topology Data Analysis is implemented for visualizing model's weights, t-SNE method for hierarchy feature.